uken/fluent-plugin-elasticsearch/README.md

 Tell this plugin to find the index name to write to in the record under this key in preference to other mechanisms.
 Key can be specified as path to nested record using dot ('.') as a separator.

-If it is present in the record (and the value is non falsey) the value will be used as the index name to write to and then removed from the record before output; if it is not found then it will use logstash_format or index_name settings as configured.
+If it is present in the record (and the value is non falsy) the value will be used as the index name to write to and then removed from the record before output; if it is not found then it will use logstash_format or index_name settings as configured.

 Suppose you have the following settings